angular-ui/bootstrap/src/modal/docs/readme.md

 * `appendTo`
   _(Type: `angular.element`, Default: `body`: Example: `$document.find('aside').eq(0)`)_ -
   Appends the modal to a specific element.

+* `ariaDescribedBy`
+  _(Type: `string`, `my-modal-description`)_ -
+  Sets the [`aria-describedby`](https://www.w3.org/TR/wai-aria/states_and_properties#aria-describedby) property on the modal.
+The value should be an id (without the leading `#`) pointing to the element that describes your modal.
+Typically, this will be the text on your modal, but does not include something the user would interact with, like buttons or a form.
+Omitting this option will not impact sighted users but will weaken your accessibility support.

+* `ariaLabelledBy`
+  _(Type: `string`, `my-modal-title`)_ -
+  Sets the [`aria-labelledby`](https://www.w3.org/TR/wai-aria/states_and_properties#aria-labelledby) property on the modal.
+The value should be an id (without the leading `#`) pointing to the element that labels your modal.
+Typically, this will be a header element.
+Omitting this option will not impact sighted users but will weaken your accessibility support.

 * `backdrop`
   _(Type: `boolean|string`, Default: `true`)_ -